JayRugMan/Bash_Timer/README.md

 ## Python Timer (timer.py)
-keep track of time using python3
+Keep track of time using python3.

 This script needs a categories.json file, which is included in the .gitignore file.
 It should contain some lines similar to the following.
 Note the EOL character should be \n (Unix style) - Maybe I'll make it work with /r/n or /r for Windows